-Senekal is a consultant to the Health Professions Council of SA (HPCSA) in its ongoing trial of Prof Tim Noakes and the evidence for low-carb, high-healthy-fat (LCHF) eating.
+Senekal became a consultant to the Health Professions Council of SA (HPCSA) in its ongoing trial of Prof Tim Noakes and the evidence for low-carb, high-healthy-fat (LCHF) eating.

 Harcombe was an expert witness for Noakes.
 At the October session of the trial, she presented evidence on the many flaws in the Naudé review.
-She and Noakes say that the many errors leave the review fatally flawed.
+She and Noakes testified that the many errors have left the review fatally flawed.

 Evidence at the fourth trial session in October 2016 shows that the HPCSA waited for the Naudé review before charging Noakes in September 2014.
 Evidence also shows that the HPCSA has based much of its case on the review.

-The Naudé review authors concluded that low-carb diets are “no more effective for producing weight loss than are high-carbohydrate, or so-called isoenergetic, ‘balanced’ diets”.
+The Naudé review authors concluded that low-carb diets awere“no more effective for producing weight loss than are high-carbohydrate, or so-called isoenergetic, ‘balanced’ diets”.
 They also concluded that there is “probably little or no difference in weight loss and changes in cardiovascular risk factors up to two years of follow-up”.